 Her busy fingers and busy mind were learning.

 After some time I noticed that her attention was started to wonder.
 Remembering how much she enjoyed the activity at school earlier in the day, I picked up a toilet paper roll, slid it into the vanilla paste pot and started to spoon beans into the top.

 Monkey see, monkey do!

 Miss 14 months used this as inspiration and began introducing these actions into her play.
-She was pouring and laying different elements watching how they reacted.
-She was constantly being rewarded with the sounds and visual stimulus of her play.
+Continuing her exploration, she was pouring and laying different elements watching how they reacted.
+Throughout her play, she was constantly being rewarded with the sounds and visual stimulus of her play.
 This activity is a great lesson in cause and effect.